 When ready to serve, spoon the yoghurt into the curry and mix together well, before dishing up with rice, gluten free naan breads and poppadoms.

-To freeze, portion up into tubs and freeze for up to 6 months, then reheat from frozen when needed.
-Always make sure you reheat thoroughly before eating!
+TO FREEZE: To freeze, portion up into tubs and freeze for up to 6 months, then reheat from frozen when needed.
+Always reheat thoroughly before eating!

 Frequently Asked Questions

-Here are some FAQs about this easy bread pudding recipe.
+Here are some FAQs about this easy slow cooker beef curry recipe.
 If you can’t find the answer to your question here or in the post above, please comment and I’ll try answer!

 Can you put raw beef straight into the slow cooker?